-A focus on Lisbon’s culture and history21st August 2015
+A focus on Lisbon’s culture and history l Athena Advisers15 June 2017

 The third oldest European city is a product of various civilizations: Romans, Moors, Visigoths, Phoenicians… Today, the French, Italians, Brazilians and many other nationalities have also influenced Lisbon, for it is a bridge between many countries and continents.
 Let’s discover the cultural wealth of this unique place.